By Dr. Lawrence Wilson

 Variants Of Fast Oxidation

-Metabolic typing is the classification of body chemistry according to certain parameters.
-While not perfect, it gives a lot of information about the body quickly, and is used to guide the correction of body chemistry.
+Metabolic typing is a method of classifying bodies according to precise chemical or other criteria.
+While not perfect, it is a method that can give a physician or anyone a lot of information about the body quickly.
+We also use it to guide the correction of body chemistry.

 Metabolic typing is a very ancient idea used by famous physicians such as Hippocrates (four metabolic types), the ancient Taoists (yin and yang), in Indian medicine (the 3 gunas) and in Ayurveda (3 types).